Ardashir I: Religious policy

 In his coins and inscription in Naqsh-e Rustam, Ardashir has called himself the worshiper of Ahura Mazda and from the line of gods.
 In Ardashir's subsequent coins, the dentate crown has replaced the traditional hat on his head; that change along with the addition of the phrase "...looks similar to the gods" (he is from the line of gods) claim Ardashir's divine place.
 That dentate crown looks like the same crown that is drawn on the head of Ahura Mazda in the carvings of the coronation in Naqsh-e Rustam and it is not known whether Ahura Mazda's crown is adapted from Ardashir's or vice versa.
 His beliefs are revealed behind his coins by visualizing the fire temple.
 His projecting pictures in Firuzabad, Naqsh-e Rustam and Naqsh-e Rajab have shown him close to Ahura Mazda.
 The latter's attention towards Ardashir has been known as khvarenah due to the mythical Iranian thoughts and it can be compared to the Greek "tuxeh" and the Roman "fortuna".
 Ardashir's khvarenah status shows the legitimacy of his reign.
 Founding the fire temples and giving budget to them along with considering Zoroastrian religious texts was another way for Ardashir to gain legitimacy.
 A special fire temple called "Ardashir's Fire" was founded in the beginning of his reign that is named in his inscriptions in Bishapur.
 In the Meadows of Gold, Al-Masudi has attributed some words to him:Remember that religion and reign are two brothers that one can not exist without the other; because religion is the basis of reign and reign is the supporter of religion.
 Whatsoever does not stand on a basis will be doomed and whatever does not have a supporter will deteriorate.Ardashir's policy against non-Mazda worshiping societies inside his kingdom had made it a difficult period for them.
 The Jews and believers in some other religions were more or less tolerated in the Parthian era and also had limited independence.
 Ardashir and his son Shapur, especially in the beginning of his reign, tried to limit the Jews' autonomy and deprive them of their independent judiciary and legal rights.
 The purpose of those actions might have been to extend the Zoroastrian society.
 The Syriac-language Christians were treated with more tolerance and leniency and their population increased until mid-third century.
-Mani did not reveal his propaganda until Ardashir's death; he might have realized that Shapur was more convincing than his father.
+Mani did not reveal his message until Ardashir's death; he might have realized that Shapur was more convincing than his father.